-Understanding Sales and Operations Planning (S&OP)
+S&OP: Streamlining Business Operations with Sales and Operations Planning

 Sales and Operations Planning (S&OP) is a collaborative process that integrates sales, demand planning, and supply-chain planning functions within an organization.
 It serves as a bridge between these departments, aligning their activities to achieve a unified and synchronized approach to business planning and execution.